gabyakcelik/data-and-research-portfolio/README.md

 # Hi there!👋🏼

-## My name is Gaby Akcelik, I'm a Mixed-Methods PhD Candidate at the University of Chicago, and here you will find projects that showcase my skill in data science.
+## My name is Gaby Akcelik, I'm a Mixed-Methods PhD Candidate at the University of Chicago, and here you will find projects that showcase my skill in both research & data science.